-Minimum age - the examiner must sight one of the following documents to verify that the applicant is at least 16:
+Minimum age - the examiner must sight one of the following documents to verify that the applicant is at least 16 years of age:

-Australian driver licence
+- Australian driver licence

 - CASA issued medical certificate

 - Australian passport

 - Australian birth certificate.

 Aeronautical knowledge examinations - the examiner must review the applicant's theory examination pass records.